EricCousineau-TRI/repro/shell/apptainer_stuff/README.md

 ./build_image.sh jammy-ros-rolling-desktop-ext
 ```

-Should use `./bash_extra.sh` to launch containers.
+Should use `./bash_apptainer.sh` to launch containers using functions.

 ```sh
 apptainer-ros-jammy